 - Materials made of carbon steel are more susceptible to rust and corrosion than other types of steel when exposed to moisture for a long time.

-However, before you go out and buy the best whittling pocket knife, make sure you consider these five things in order to find the right tool for your needs.
+However, before you go out and buy the best whittling pocket knife, consider these five things to find the right tool for your needs.

-The first thing you’ll want to decide is how big of a blade you want.
-Pocket knives with smaller blades are easier to use but may not last as long, while bigger blades will last longer but require more skill and strength.
+You’ll first want to decide how big a blade you want.
+Pocket knives with smaller blades are easier to use but may not last as long, while larger blades will last longer but require more skill and strength.

-If you’re new to whittling, it might be better to start with something on the smaller side.
+If you’re new to whittling, starting with something on the smaller side might be better.

-Blade Style: A pocket knife that comes in handy when carving small items also tends to come in handy when chopping up food.
-Find a model with built-in scissors and you’ll be able to eat your creation right off of your whittled piece—or cut your fingernails when you need them trimmed!
-(Just remember not to clip anyone else’s nails.)
+a pocket knife that comes in handy when carving small items and also comes in handy when chopping up food.
+Find a model with built-in scissors, and you can eat your creation right off your whittled piece—or cut your fingernails when you need them trimmed!
+(Remember not to clip anyone else’s nails.)

 Most pocket knives fall into one of two categories: folding and fixed blades.
-Folding blades are typically more common, as they are less likely to be damaged in daily use.
+Folding blades are typically more common, as they are less likely to be damaged daily.

-Most whittlers prefer fixed blades, as they tend to have thicker blades that will hold up better over time.
-Regardless of which type you prefer, make sure it is thick enough that it won’t bend or break while you are carving your masterpiece.
-A good thickness range is 3-4mm.
+Most whittlers prefer fixed blades, as they tend to have thicker blades that hold up better over time.
+Regardless of which type you choose, make sure it is wide enough that it won’t bend or break while carving your masterpiece.
+A suitable thickness range is 3–4 mm.

-Length/Width Ratio: There’s no set rule on what size knife you should get; every woodcarver has its own preferences.
+Length/Width Ratio: There’s no set rule on what size knife you should get; every woodcarver has their preferences.
 The best way to find out what works best for you is to go and talk with other carvers.
 A good balance of length and width tends to be 2-3 inches long by 1 inch wide.
-This ratio gives you plenty of room to carve without feeling like you’re working with an undersized tool.
+This ratio gives you room to carve without feeling like you’re working with an undersized tool.

-If you’re planning on whittling, think about what kind of material you’ll be carving.
-The blade of your knife will have to stand up against hard and softwoods alike.
+If you’re planning on carving, think about what material you’ll be carving.
+Your knife blade must stand up against hard and soft wood alike.

-The best pocket knives are made from high-carbon steel; look for X50CrMoV15 stainless steel or better if possible.
+The best pocket knives are made from high-carbon steel; look for X50CrMoV15 stainless steel or better.
 Avoid easy sharpen blades—they sacrifice edge quality in favor of ease of sharpening—and make sure any serrations aren’t just eye candy: If they don’t serve a purpose, there may not be much point in having them.

 Finally, skip ball bearings and ratcheting openers.
 While they do open faster than non-assisted knives, that speed comes at a cost: both types of knives tend to lose their edge more quickly than non-assisted options because of how often they open and close.

-It’s no secret that knives come in all different shapes and sizes, but it may not be so obvious that most of them also have completely different handles.
-When you’re choosing your new whittling tool, you should make sure it has a handle that feels good in your hand.
+It’s no secret that knives come in different shapes and sizes, but it may not be so apparent that most have completely different handles.
+When choosing your new whittling tool, you should ensure it has a handle that feels good in your hand.

-Whether you prefer an ergonomic grip or something more simplistic like classic wooden handles, there are tons of options out there to choose from.
-You should try each knife before making a purchase to find one that fits your personal style—but once you’ve found a knife that works well with your hands, stick with it!
+Whether you prefer an ergonomic grip or something more simplistic, like classic wooden handles, there are many options out there.
+You should try each knife before purchasing to find one that fits your style—but once you’ve found a knife that works well in your hands, stick with it!

-The right pocket knife will fit your hand as comfortably as gloves do; when looking at prospective blades, think about how secure they feel in your hands.
+The right pocket knife will fit your hand as comfortably as gloves; when looking at prospective blades, think about how secure they feel in your hands.

-The first thing you’ll want to think about is what shape of blade you’re most comfortable with.
-Blade shapes are just as varied as pocket knives themselves, but your preferred shape will be influenced by your experience and skill level.
-Some blades like chip carving knives are unique to their particular technique.
+The first thing you’ll want to consider is what blade shape you’re most comfortable with.
+Blade shapes are just as varied as pocket knives, but your experience and skill level will influence your preferred form.
+Some blades, like chip carving knives, are unique to their particular technique.

-If you have never whittled before, or don’t know much about it, consider starting with a standard drop-point blade —this is the easiest shape to use, especially for beginners.
-For more advanced work and detail work, look into different shapes like scalpel blades, bird’s beak blades (aka chisel blade), spear points (like an ice pick), or even something unique like a spoon knife.
+If you have never carved or don’t know much about it, consider starting with a standard drop-point blade—this is the most exact shape to use, especially for beginners.
+For more advanced and detailed work, look into different shapes like scalpel blades, bird’s beak blades (aka chisel blades), spear points (like an ice pick), or even something unique like a spoon knife.

-Whatever you choose, make sure that whatever pocket knife you buy has plenty of positive reviews from other whittlers—experience is invaluable when choosing gear!
+Whatever you choose, make sure that whatever pocket knife you buy has plenty of positive reviews from other whittlers—experience is invaluable when selecting gear!

 Whittling pocket knife: A summary

-While you can certainly buy a whittling pocket knife at your local general store, investing in one from a reputable company is often better.
-Keep in mind that getting a high-quality blade will save you money down the road since you won’t have to replace it after only one or two uses.
+While you can buy a Whittling pocket knife at your local general store, investing in one from a reputable company is often better.
+Remember that getting a high-quality blade will save you money since you won’t have to replace it after only one or two uses.
 Follow these steps, and get ready to sharpen those pocket knives!